Identifier Reference¶

 const centrali = new CentraliSDK({

-workspaceId: 'acme-corp', // This is the workspace slug
+workspaceId: 'acme-corp', // current SDK option name; pass the workspace slug

 // ...